scoopex/mysql_extend/README.md

 mysql_extend
 ============

-"MySQL-Monitoring-Proxy" for Zabbix
+"MySQL-Monitoring-Proxy-Tool" for Zabbix

 This tool can be utilized to gather behavioral measurement data of MySQL servers in a efficient way.
 For example it is used as an external check for the zabbix monitoring system.
 The benefit for using this tool is a very low overhead for gathering the measurements.

-MySQL Measurements:
+MySQL Measurements and Configuration details:
  * "SHOW GLOBAL VARIABLES"
  * "SHOW GLOBAL STATUS"
  * "SHOW SLAVE STATUS"